-Coverage of opioid substitution therapy
+Coverage of opioid agonist maintenance therapy

 Export Indicator